Flood Watch issued for Alcorn, Benton, Calhoun, Chickasaw, Itawamba, Lafayette, Lee by NWS - NewsBreak

 Flood Warning issued for Attala, Holmes by NWS

-Effective: 2022-12-16 19:27:00 CST Expires: 2022-12-19 02:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-12-17 09:26:00 CST Expires: 2022-12-19 03:49:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Forecast includes rainfall on the ground and 24 hours of additional rainfall.
-Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued Saturday morning.
-Target Area: Attala; Holmes The Flood Warning continues for the following rivers in Mississippi Big Black River At West affecting Holmes and Attala Counties.
-Big Black River Near Bentonia affecting Madison and Yazoo Counties.
-The Flood Warning is extended for the following rivers in Mississippi Big Black River Near Bovina affecting Hinds and Warren Counties.
+Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued Saturday evening.
+Target Area: Attala; Holmes The Flood Warning continues for the following rivers in Mississippi Big Black River Near Bentonia affecting Madison and Yazoo Counties.
+The Flood Warning is extended for the following rivers in Mississippi Big Black River At West affecting Holmes and Attala Counties.
+The Flood Warning is cancelled for the following rivers in Mississippi Big Black River Near Bovina affecting Warren and Hinds Counties.
 For the Big Black/Homochitto...including West, Bentonia, Bovina, Rosetta...Minor flooding is forecast.
-FLOOD WARNING NOW IN EFFECT UNTIL EARLY MONDAY MORNING * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Big Black River At West. * WHEN...Until early Monday morning. * IMPACTS...At 17 feet, Several thousand acres of agricultural and lowland become inundated. * ADDITIONAL DETAILS - At 6:45 PM CST Friday the stage was 17.4 feet and cresting. - Forecast...The river is currently cresting and will begin falling on Saturday, falling below flood stage Sunday morning. - Flood stage is 15 feet. - http://www.weather.gov/safety/flood Fld Observed Forecasts (6 pm CST) Location Stg Stg Day/Time Sat Sun Mon Big Black River West 15.0 17.4 Fri 6 pm CST 16.4 13.4 8.8
+FLOOD WARNING NOW IN EFFECT UNTIL EARLY MONDAY MORNING * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Big Black River At West. * WHEN...Until early Monday morning. * IMPACTS...At 17.0 feet, Several thousand acres of agricultural and lowland become inundated. * ADDITIONAL DETAILS - At 7:45 AM CST Saturday the stage was 17.2 feet. - Forecast...The river has crested and is expected to fall below flood stage late tomorrow morning. - Flood stage is 15.0 feet. - http://www.weather.gov/safety/flood Fld Observed Forecasts (12 pm CST) Location Stg Stg Day/Time Sun Mon Tue Big Black River West 15.0 17.2 Sat 7 am CST 14.6 10.2 6.8

 Comments / 0